 - Helps find missing patches that are critical to maintaining security.

-- Point-in-time analysis of security system.
+- Point-in-time analysis of security systems.

 - Helps achieve compliance with the scans.